 Hi my name is Kerina.

-I am a thirty something stay at home mum again this year.
-I'm a trained early childhood teacher.
-I have two beautiful little girls, a 4 year old and a 2 year old.
+I am a stay at home mum aand early childhood teacher.
+I have two beautiful little girls aged 4 and 3.
 We have a new addition to the family due in May.
 I have a wonderful husband who is a fabulous Dad to our girls.

 I love my life but definitely need at least two lattes a day to survive.

 I LOVE coffee, shopping, organising, crafting with my kids, camping and project life.